rweather/arduinolibs/README.md

 * All-in-one hmac() function in Hash.h for simplified HMAC computations.
 * New API for the HKDF hash-based key derivation function.
+* Make the ESP32 version of AES less dependent on include file locations.

 Apr 2018: